RyuzakiKK/NoteCrypt/README.md

 If you forget your password, the notes will be inaccessible.

-Thanks to [naofum](https://github.com/naofum) for the Japanese translation.
+Thanks to [naofum](https://github.com/naofum) for the Japanese translation and to [hanelore](https://github.com/hanelore) for the Brazilian Portuguese translation.

 ## Download